brefphp/dashboard/Permissions.md

 # Permissions for the Bref Dashboard

-The [Bref Dashboard](https://dashboard.bref.sh/)is an application running on your computer.
+The [Bref Dashboard](https://dashboard.bref.sh/) is an application that runs on your computer.

 To show data from your AWS account, the application uses the official AWS SDK to query the AWS API.
 And to authenticate the AWS API, **it uses the IAM credentials that are set up on your computer.**

 ## AWS credentials